Salmon Need Healthy Places to Live

 More Information About These Measures

 Riparian areas are shorelines, streambanks, wetlands, and floodplains next to bodies of water that support and protect the health of the water.
 Plants in these areas shield streams from summer and winter temperature extremes, which can be fatal to fish.
-Leaves and branches shade the stream, cooling the water for salmon during warm months.
+Leaves and branches shade the stream, keeping the water cool for salmon during warm months.
 Shade also can limit growth of algae.
 Excessive algae when it decays, robs oxygen from the water leaving less for fish.
 The plants also drop branches, leaves, and insects into the water.
 This provides food for fish.
 When branches and logs fall into streams, they slow the water and give salmon places to rest while feeding and places to hide from predators.
 Finally, the roots of the streamside plants prevent soil from entering the water and burying spawning gravel.
 Vegetation also filters contaminants out of the soil, reducing the amount entering water.

 The Department of Ecology measured riparian cover at randomly selected streams.
-Ecology determined sparse levels of riparian cover by comparing with a separate set of relatively natural reference streams in each of three areas: western Washington, the eastern mountains of Washington, and the Columbia Plateau.
+Ecology determined sparse levels of riparian cover by comparing the measurements with a separate set of relatively natural reference streams in each of three areas: western Washington, the eastern mountains of Washington, and the Columbia Plateau.
 More monitoring is necessary to see if this pattern in the chart persists and represents a trend.

 Large wood in the form of tree root wads and logs are good for salmon.
 Healthy watersheds have enough trees to maintain an adequate supply of wood to fall into streams.
 Otherwise, adding wood to streams is a common way to immediately improve fish habitat while the watershed recovers.
 The wood slows the stream, which creates places for fish to rest and hide from predators.
 A slower stream will erode its banks less and therefore transport less sediment to the river.
 Wood also creates deep, cool pools.
 Wood also helps streams retain organic matter and nutrients, which are a food source for the insects and fish salmon eat.